OctopusSamples/StepPackage-HelloWorld/README.md

 ## Building the step package

-To build the step packages, run the following commands:
+To build step packages, run the following commands:

 1. `npm install`
 2. `npm run build`
 3. `npm run test`

 The step package files are saved under the `dist/steps` folder.
-Add the contents of this folder to a ZIP file and copy to the `steps` folder in Octopus.
+Add the contents of this folder to a ZIP file and copy it to the `steps` folder in Octopus.

-If you are testing with a locally built copy of Octopus, copy the ZIP file to `\source\Octopus.Server\bin\net5.0\steps`.
+If you are testing with a locally built copy of Octopus, place the ZIP file in `\source\Octopus.Server\bin\net5.0\steps`.

-## Github workflows
+## GitHub workflows

-This repository contains a GitHub workflow that builds and tests the code, packages the resulting files, and creates a release with the step package archive.
+This repository contains a [GitHub workflow](https://github.com/OctopusSamples/StepPackage-HelloWorld/blob/main/.github/workflows/main.yml) that builds and tests the code, packages the resulting files, and creates a release with the step package archive.

 Use git tags to indicate releases, while commits to the `main` branch create `alpha` releases.

 ## Using the step package

-The target can now be selected when creating a new deployment target:
+With the step package copied to the `steps` directory, target can now be selected when creating a new deployment target:

 ![](target.png)